A to Z ~ Flowers Types + Symbolism + Colours + More, Guide.

 The Almond is a beautiful little shrub, sending forth its delicate flowers in white to pale pink 3 to 5 cm diameter with five petals, crape-like blossoms early in the spring, completely covering each branch from base to apex, while the foliage is almost unseen.
 The ancients had a beautiful custom of wreathing poetic fables with everything, and there is scarcely a flower but what is clothed with some affecting tale of disappointed lovers.
 The Almond tree was said by them to have sprung from the dead body of Phyllis, princess of Thrace, who was watching for her betrothed husband’s return.
 On the day appointed for his arrival, she watched and waited anxiously, and at last, hopeless and despairing, killed herself upon the shore, and was changed into this shrub.

 The flowering almond tree has been cherished since ancient times for its mesmerizing blossoms and ornamental traits.
-In Japan, the almond tree symbolizes strength, good fortune, longevity and abundance.
-Furthermore, in Greece it symbolizes prosperity and delicate femininity.
+In Japan, the almond tree symbolises strength, good fortune, longevity and abundance.
+Furthermore, in Greece it symbolises prosperity and delicate femininity.
 The leaves from the blooming tree are used to make a treat that you may be familiar with-almond milk!

 Almonds are known for their beautiful and fragrant flowers that blossom in a variety of vibrant hues.